aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l3ls.rst

 #.
 Other BGP features to play with if you have time:

    a.
-Route Redistribution: For fun do a ``watch 1 diff show ip route | begin
+Route Redistribution: For fun, do a ``watch 1 diff show ip route | begin
       Gateway`` on **s1-leaf1** & **s1-leaf2** and let those run while you execute the command ``redistribute connected`` below on **s1-leaf3**.
 You will see new routes being injected into the route tables of **s1-leaf1** & **s1-leaf2**.